yangcao77/odo-fork/docs/IDP-YAML.md

 ## Architectural Significant Requirements

-We have heard that the time it takes for an existing volume to attach to a new Pod can be upwards of several minutes.
+#### The time takes for an existing volume to attach to a new Pod can be upwards of several minutes, as per external team's observations.
 We have not seen this ourselves, but we need to handle this.
 - For this reason, we are NOT tearing down our task containers on the completion of the task, and likewise task containers are shared across scenario runs.

+#### There exists at least one case where we must override the entrypoint on the runtime:

+IDP:
+- Runtime Container A (Liberty MP, running as non-root)
+- Task 1, runtime task, runs in container A.

+Logic:
+- If we don't override the entrypoint, then we need to put build content (server.xml, binaries) into `/config` for the runtime, before the runtime starts.
+- This content can only be the result of a build task.
+- But in this scenario, with only a runtime task, the task must run inside the runtime container, which hasn't started yet.
+- One option is running the task inside an initContainer, but that doesn't actually work because we wouldn't be able to sync the source before the initContainer runs.
+- Thus, since the build task can't run in a non-running container, and there is no other mechanism to run it, it is not possible to support this scenario w/o override the entrypoint.